-In an effort to forever expand the horizons of Lifestyles, we are now featuring a “Literary Corner” column where we will showcase fiction work in an effort to add a little romance, a little fantasy and a little dreamlike imagination to the mix.
-All readers are encouraged to submit original fictional work to firstname.lastname@example.org for a chance to be part of our new column featured all year long!
+In an effort to forever expand the horizons of Lifestyles, we are bringing back the “Literary Corner” column where we will showcase fiction work in an effort to add a little romance, a little fantasy and a little dreamlike imagination to the mix.
+All readers are encouraged to submit original fictional work to email@example.com for a chance to be part of our new column featured all year long!

 by Kali Kiran